meroton/docs/blog/2025-03-24-bazel-buildbarn-and-bonanza/2025-03-24-bazel-buildbarn-and-bonanza.md

-A `SkyFunction` should return the same `SkyValue` given the same `SkyKey` which makes it a good candidate for being computed only once and have the result cached and fed throught to the next step.
+A `SkyFunction` should return the same `SkyValue` given the same `SkyKey` which makes it a good candidate for being computed only once and have the result cached and fed through to the next step.
 But peculiarly only the action execution itself has been offloaded to remote cache and execution.

 <!-- truncate -->